 The Student Council is the organization around which all student activities revolve.
-It is made up of approximately 95 members.
 In the spring elections are held for Student Council officers.
 They are elected by a majority vote of the Student Council.
 In the fall one student is elected by each homeroom to serve as its representative.
 Also, the officers of each class are members of the council.
-At-large members are selected by the advisor.
+At-large members are selected by the adviser.